Bronstein, Gewirtz & Grossman, LLC Notifies Homology Medicines, Inc. (FIXX) Shareholders of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, March 29, 2022 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Homology Medicines, Inc. ("Homology" or the "Company") (NASDAQ: FIXX) and certain of its officers, on behalf of all persons and entities that purchased or otherwise acquired Homology securities between June 10, 2019 and February 18, 2022, (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/fixx.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Homology Medicines, Inc. ("Homology" or the "Company") (NASDAQ: FIXX) and certain of its officers, on behalf of all persons and entities that purchased or otherwise acquired Homology securities between June 10, 2019 and February 18, 2022, (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Ffixx.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.